radumarias/rencfs/README.md

 # Usage

-You can use it as a command line tool to mount an encrypted file system. or directly using the library to build your own binary (for library, you can follow the [documentation](https://docs.rs/encryptedfs/latest/encryptedfs/)).
+You can use it as a command line tool to mount an encrypted file system, or directly using the library to build your own binary (for library, you can follow the [documentation](https://docs.rs/encryptedfs/latest/encryptedfs/)).

 ## Command Line Tool